Skip to main content Skip to office menu Skip to footer

 Once a tentative settlement has been reached, employees in the bargaining unit vote to ratify the agreement.
 The contract is then executed by the Commissioner of Management and Budget.
 (Under legislation adopted by the 2023 Legislature, the SER and the Legislature no longer are involved in the contract ratification process.)

 About 10 percent of state employees are not represented by a union.
 The terms and conditions for these employees are determined in one of four compensation plans: the Commissioner's Plan, the Managerial Plan, the MnSCU Personnel Plan for Administrators, and the HESO Unclassified Compensation Plan.
-These plans are reviewed and approved by the subcommittee.
-The plan does not go into effect until the subcommittee has approved it
+(Under legislation adopted by the 2024 Legislature, the SER and the Legislature no longer are involved in the compensation plan approval process.)

 The subcommittee tracks various costs related to the collective bargaining agreements and compensation plans in a tracking sheet called a Salary Settlement Chart.
 Settlement sheets dating back to 1992 can be found by selecting the "Subcommittee Data" dropdown box above.